Ninestein666/E-Commerce-Fraud-Detection-Capstone/README.md

 The dataset we are using was found on Kaggle: https://www.kaggle.com/datasets/wafaaelhusseini/synthetic-fraud-transactions

-The dataset contains the following columns:
+The dataset contains the following:
 - Transaction_ID: Unique identifier for each transaction
 - User_ID: Unique identifier for each user (anonymised)
 - Timestamp: Date and time of the transaction